 The Centers for Medicare & Medicaid Services have standardized and regulated these plans.
 Depending on your plan letter, you may have little to nothing to pay out of pocket for a pacemaker.

 These plans do have additional premiums in addition to your Medicare premium.
 Since Medicare Supplement plans only cover items included under Medicare Part A and Part B, you’ll need to enroll in Part D prescription drug plan for prescription drug coverage.

 Medicare Advantage Coverage for Pacemakers

 Another additional Medicare option to consider is a Medicare Advantage plan.
 Commonly referred to as Medicare Part C, these plans are required to offer, at a minimum, the same coverage provided by Medicare Parts A and B.

-These plans are administered by private insurance companies and provide additional benefits not covered by Original Medicare.
+Private insurance companies administer these plans and provide additional benefits not covered by Original Medicare.

 Medicare Advantage programs have their copays and costs associated with them.
 An implanted cardiac pacemaker could be a fixed, predictable copay.
-These plans can vary greatly depending on where you live and the plan you choose.
+These plans can vary greatly depending on where you live and your chosen plan.